GB flag iconENCN flag iconZH

 Scope

-The scope of EN 354 has increased to now explicitly include work positioning and restraint lanyards, as well as lanyards with multiple configurations such as twin-tailed models.
-This means that products such as work positioning lanyards are now covered under the scope of both EN 354:2010 and EN 358:2018.
+The scope of EN 354 covers the testing of both work positioning and restraint lanyards, as well as lanyards with multiple configurations such as twin-tailed models.
+This means that products such as work positioning lanyards are covered under the scope of both EN 354:2010 and EN 358:2018.
+SATRA will currently test lanyards to either EN 354:2010 or EN 358:2018, using the intended end use of the product to determine the most appropriate standard.

 Conditioning

-In addition to this general conditioning, two more pre-test conditions have been introduced: ‘wet and cold’ and ‘very cold’.
-The wet and cold condition applies to all lanyards being tested to EN 354:2010, while the very cold condition is an optional test designed for lanyards for use in extreme cold environments below -30oC.
+All test samples are required to be conditioned at 23°±5°C and 65 ±5 per cent relative humidity (RH) for at least 24 hours prior to testing.
+In addition to this general conditioning, two more pre-test conditions are also present: ‘wet and cold’ and ‘very cold’.
+The wet and cold condition applies to all lanyards being tested to EN 354:2010, while the very cold condition is an optional test designed for lanyards to be used in extreme cold environments below -30°C.

-This new conditioning may present the largest changes in the new standard, as well as the biggest problem for manufacturers.
+This process of conditioning may present the largest challenge in the standard, as well as the biggest problem for manufacturers.
 Textile lanyards containing nylon will become weaker due to the conditioning prior to testing.
 This is because of the ice melting as the test is being conducted, so releasing water into the lanyard.
 The water acts as a plasticiser on the nylon, thus lowering the tensile strength of the lanyard.
 This will reduce the maximum force the lanyard can hold, possibly resulting in failure.
 As the uptake of moisture into the core of a nylon lanyard is a major problem, water-resistant coatings will take on a greater importance.

 Slippage

-EN 354:2010 now includes an adjustable lanyard slippage test.
-This is a similar test to the one found in EN 358:2018.
-The adjustment device is placed at the mid-length position and a static load of 6 kN is applied for three minutes.
-To pass this test, the adjustment device must not slip by more than 50 mm.
-This test is carried out two or three times (depending on the conditions claimed), first using the general conditioning of 23oC ±5oC and 65 per cent ±5 per cent RH, and then to a sample conditioned to wet and cold.
+This test is carried out two or three times (depending on the conditions claimed), first using the general conditioning of 23 ±5°C and 65 ±5 per cent RH, and then to a sample conditioned to wet and cold.
 A second sample can be used for this test.
-If a manufacturer is claiming the very cold performance rating, this test is repeated again to this conditioning.
+If a manufacturer is claiming the very cold performance rating, this test is carried out again to this conditioning.

 Static strength